 The Cultural Heritage Informatics Fellowship program is generously supported by the Graduate School, The College of Social Sciences, The College of Arts & Letters, The Department of Anthropology, The Department of History, and The Department of Writing, Rhetoric, and American Cultures.
-The Cultural Heritage Initiative is administered by the Department of Anthropology in partnership with MATRIX: The Center Digital Humanities & Social Sciences.
+The Cultural Heritage Initiative is administered by the Department of Anthropology in partnership with MATRIX: The Center Digital Humanities & Social Sciences and LEADR.

-The primary goal of the initiative is to provide an opportunity for fellows to collaboratively develop a significant and innovative digital cultural heritage project.
+The primary goal of the fellowship program is to provide an opportunity for participants to individually or collaboratively develop a significant and innovative digital cultural heritage.
 It is very important to note that there is no single mechanism by which fellows will come to these projects.
-If applicants have an existing idea for a project, they are welcome to include that in their application statement.
+If applicants have an existing idea for a specific project, they are welcome to include that in their application statement.
 If applicants have an interest in a platform or technology (but no specific project in mind), they are encouraged to include that in their application statement.
 If fellows do not have a particular project or platform in mind, they will work with members of the Cultural Heritage Informatics Initiative in order to define a suitable project.

 In order to be eligible to apply for a Cultural Heritage Informatics Graduate Fellowship, applicants: